Careers360 Logo

 4. Planning Section Analysis (for B.Planning)

-For students appearing for the B.Planning paper, the third section replaced drawing with Planning-based MCQs.
-This part was rated as moderate and largely theoretical, with questions from urban planning principles, land-use planning, general awareness about cities, infrastructure, environment, and transportation systems.
+For candidates taking B.Planning paper, this part took the place of drawing questions and was based on planning related MCQs.
+It was rated as moderate and intellectual in approach with questions from city planning, urban economics and planning, infrastructure, tourism, and general awareness.
 Some questions tested conceptual understanding through diagrams or situational planning scenarios.
 Students with basic preparation in geography or environmental studies found it easy to score.
 Compared to previous years, 2025 included more factual and application-based questions, which required careful reading.
 Aspirants are advised to prepare from NCERT Geography, general planning notes, and previous-year questions to strengthen this part.

 JEE Main 2024 Paper 2 (A) B.Arch Analysis for January 24